renevoorburg/ribs/README.md

 This is done by

-* Getting rid of all elements (properties) that are not needed when object entities are properly typed.
-This allows RIBS to get rid of a large set of elements that explicitly refer to a subclass of <http://rdaregistry.info/Elements/c/C10002> ("Agent").
-The can be replace by a super-property, keeping the semantics.
+* Getting rid of all elements (properties) that are unnecessary when refered object entities are properly typed.
+This allows RIBS to get rid of a substantial set of elements that explicitly refer to a subclass of `<http://rdaregistry.info/Elements/c/C10002>` (`"Agent"`) .
+They can be replaced by a generic super property, keeping the full RDA semantics, when the entities are properly typed.
+For example, RDA elements `"is moderator person of"` (`rdfs:domain "Person"`) and `"is moderator family of"` (`rdfs:domain "Family"`), etcetera, can be replaced with the generic `"is moderator of"` (`rdfs:domain "Agent"`) .
-* Adding some versatile, generic elements like `partOf` and `relatesTo`.
+* Adding some versatile, generic elements like `related` or `subjectOf`.
 * Getting rid of all cryptical properties and classes like `rdac:C10008` and `rdae:P20319` and replacing them by something more human friendly like `ribs:Family` and `ribs:aggregates`.
-* Aggregating all definitions into one, allowing for the use of just one namespace prefix '`ribs:`' in stead of the many like `rdac:`, `rdae:`, `rdaw:`, `rdam:` etcetera that are needed for RDA.
+* Aggregating all RDF definitions into one resource, allowing the use of a single namespace prefix '`ribs:`' in stead of requiring the extended set of namespace prefixes like `rdac:`, `rdae:`, `rdaw:`, `rdam:`, *etcetera*, that are needed for RDA.

-Work in progress.
+A work in progress.